Overview

 As Christians, we consider it a privilege to bear one another’s burdens — emotionally and spiritually.

-You’ll have one dedicated peer leader* to every five students on your residence hall and professional counseling services available through the Dean of Students office.
-Whether you need a shoulder to cry on or a seasoned counselor, you’ll find people ready to listen to — and support — you.
+You’ll have one dedicated peer leader* to every 5 students on your residence hall, and professional counseling services available through the Dean of Students office.
+Whether you need a shoulder to cry on or a seasoned counselor, you’ll find people ready to listen and support you.

 *Peer leaders include Resident Assistants (RA), Resident Shepherds (RS), and Community Group Leaders (CGL).